Quanthenewbiecoder/AI-Powered-Voice-Assistant/SECURITY.md

 ## Acknowledgements

 We want to thank the contributors and security researchers who help identify vulnerabilities and improve the overall security of this project.

----

-This `SECURITY.md` ensures the security of both the backend and frontend of your **AI-Powered Voice Assistant** project and offers clear steps for reporting vulnerabilities.
-Let me know if you'd like further adjustments!